cloudmesh/classes/_sources/lesson/contrib/contributing.rst.txt

    contribution can be added.
 Work with others that review your section before submitting so we make sure no one else is working on this already.
 If they do we bring you in contact with them.

+Contrib.3:
+   How do you clone from your fork?
+What is the difference betweem your fork and the main repository?
+How do you identify it is your fork you clone from?